Shaqri/enumerable_methods/README.md

 # Enumerable Methods

-> In this project we replicate the functionality of the following enumerable methods:
+> In this project we replicate the functionality of the following enumerable methods, including a testing functionality for each with Rspec:
 - #my_each
 - #my_each_with_index
 - #my_select